botanio/sdk/README.md

 ## Python example
 You need to install requests library to use python botan lib.
-You can do it like this:
+You can do it with

 	pip install requests